 - how much to budget for utilities

-- how much do people spend on utilities per month
+- how much should you spend on utilities

 Don't Miss: Credit Card Deals